Grammar Tips & Articles »

 Online vs. On-line

-So, both “online” and “on-line” are – or were, at one point – correct.
+Both “online” and “on-line” are – or were, at one point – correct.
 But today, it is more probable that you see “online” written as one word, rather than “on-line” with a hyphen.

 When do we use “online”?

 Anytime.
-“Online” is the recommended word to use when referring to a connection to the Internet.
+“Online” is the recommended word to use when referring to a connection to the internet.
 It is a common word and all English guides/dictionaries accept this form officially.

 When do we use “on-line”?